Here's What Rhode's Peptide Lip Tint Really Looks Like On Our Beauty Editors

-When Hailey Bieber launched Rhode Skin in 2022 with its now signature product — the Peptide Lip Treatment — one thought instantly popped into my head: I wish they were tinted.
-As much as I loved the different flavors, what I really wanted was pigment to go along with the delicious caramel, vanilla, and watermelon notes.
-A little over a year later and my prayers have been answered: The Peptide Lip Tint is here, putting us one step closer to being able to recreate Hailey Bieber's famously juicy pout.
+When Hailey Bieber launched Rhode Skin in 2022 with its now signature products — the Peptide Lip Treatments — one thought instantly popped into my head: I wish they were tinted.
+As much as I loved the different flavours, what I really wanted was pigment to go along with the delicious caramel, vanilla and watermelon notes.
+A little over a year later and my prayers have been answered.
+The Peptide Lip Tint is here, putting us one step closer to being able to recreate Hailey Bieber's famously juicy pout.

 AdvertisementADVERTISEMENT

-On September 28, fans of the brand will be able to get their hands on the Peptide Lip Tint ($16) in four gorgeous shades — ribbon, a sheer pink; toast, a rose taupe; raspberry jelly, a crushed berry; and espresso, a rich brown.
-As you may have guessed, the product delivers a sheer-but-buildable gloss finish that is as hydrating as its original counterpart, thanks to key ingredients like shea butter, peptides, cupuaçu (a chocolatey fruit from Brazil), and babassu (a Brazilian palm tree).
-Unfortunately, unlike the OG, the products are unscented, but perhaps you'll get over the absence of flavor when you see how deliciously plump and shiny your lips look after a couple of swipes.
-The brand recommends using it alone or paired with a lip liner for an even richer pigmented lip.
+On the 28th of September, fans of the brand will be able to get their hands on Peptide Lip Tint, £16, in four shades: ribbon, a sheer pink; toast, a rose taupe; raspberry jelly, a crushed berry; and espresso, a rich brown.
+As you may have guessed, the product delivers a sheer-but-buildable gloss finish that is as hydrating as its original counterpart, thanks to key ingredients like moisturising shea butter, peptides (essentially skin-strengthening proteins), cupuaçu (an antioxidant-rich fruit from Brazil), and babassu (a Brazilian palm tree) to replenish moisture.
+Unlike the OG, the products are unscented, but perhaps you'll get over the absence of flavour when you see how deliciously plump and shiny your lips look after a couple of swipes.
+The brand recommends using it alone or paired with a lip liner for an even richer, pigmented lip.

-The Refinery29 Beauty team decided to give the product a spin to share our real and honest reviews on the highly anticipated product launch — does it live up with the hype?
-Our reviews ahead.
+The Refinery29 beauty team decided to give the product a spin, but does it live up to the hype?
+Here are our real and honest reviews on the highly anticipated product.

 Sara Tan, Beauty Director in Espresso

-As I mentioned above, I've been dreaming of the day Rhode would create their beloved Peptide Lip Treatment in a tint and to my delight, they did not disappoint.
-I'm a certified Lip Tint Girlie — one look into my purse and you'll find no less than five lip products made up of tinted lip balms and sheer, hydrating lip tints.
+As I mentioned above, I've been dreaming of the day Rhode would create their beloved Peptide Lip Treatment in a tint, and to my delight, they did not disappoint.
+I'm a certified Lip Tint Girlie.
+One look into my purse and you'll find no less than five lip products made up of tinted lip balms and sheer, hydrating lip tints.
 Needless to say, I had high expectations for the Peptide Lip Tint.
-Lucky for me (and us), it was exactly what I had hoped it would be — a balm-meets-gloss with just the right amount of buildable pigment.
-Products like this are often too sheer where you can't see the color at all, unless you have fair skin, so I was extremely pleased to find that you could see the color on my lips after just one swipe!
+Lucky for me, it was exactly what I had hoped it would be: A balm-meets-gloss with just the right amount of buildable pigment.
+Products like this are often too sheer where you can't see the colour at all, unless you have fair skin, so I was extremely pleased to find that I could see the colour on my lips after just one swipe!

 AdvertisementADVERTISEMENT

-While I love all of the shades, my two favorites are Espresso (as seen on me here) and Raspberry jelly.
+While I love all of the shades, my two favourites are Espresso (as seen on me here) and Raspberry Jelly.
 I like to use a lip liner first, lightly outlining my lip and then following with a couple swipes of Peptide Lip Tint.
 It's the perfect combination.
 Fingers crossed Rhode comes out with lip liners to match!

 Jacqueline Kilikita, Deputy Beauty Director in Raspberry Jelly